DSA Roadmap for Placements: What Matters in 2026

 -

 Ask: can a HashMap help?
-If you are doing repeated lookups or counting, hashing reduces O(n) lookups to O(1).
+If you're doing repeated lookups or counting, hashing reduces O(n) lookups to O(1).
+Probably the single most useful optimization technique.

 -

 Ask: does this have overlapping subproblems?
-If the same subproblem is solved multiple times in your brute force, DP might apply.
+If the same subproblem gets solved multiple times in your brute force, DP might apply.
+Recognize the recursion tree pattern.

 -